-- The Western Australian Local Government Association (WALGA) is constituted under the Local Government Act 1995. - The Local Government Panel Report and the Select Committee Report included this recommendation. - The Local Government Panel Report recommended that WALGA not be constituted under the Local Government Act 1995. - Separating WALGA out of the Act will provide clarity that WALGA is not a State Government entity.

-WALGA is conducting its own due diligence on this proposal, previously identified in the Local Government Review Panel Report.
+The Western Australian Local Government Association (WALGA) is constituted under the Local Government Act 1995.
+The Local Government Panel Report and the Select Committee Report included this recommendation.
+The Local Government Panel Report recommended that WALGA not be constituted under the Local Government Act 1995.
+Separating WALGA out of the Act will provide clarity that WALGA is not a State Government entity.
+Current Local Government PositionThere is no advocacy position in relation to Item5.7.CommentWALGA is conducting its own due diligence on this proposal, previously identified in the Local Government Review Panel Report.
 The outcome of this reform would require a transition of WALGA from a body constituted under the Act to an incorporated association.
 It is important to the Local Government sector that the provisions relating to the mutual self-insurance scheme and tender exempt prequalified supply panels remain in the Act and are not affected by this proposal.
-Further work is being carried out by WALGA to fully understand the effect this proposal will have on WALGA and the sector.

-WALGA to undertake its due diligence on this proposal and advise the sector accordingly.
+Further work is being carried out by WALGA to fully understand the effect this proposal will have on WALGA and the sector.RecommendationWALGA to undertake its due diligence on this proposal and advise the sector accordingly.
+Shire of Narrogin Position Support WALGA recommendation(s)

-5.8 CEO Recruitment

-- Recent amendments introduced provisions to standardise CEO recruitment. - The recruitment of a CEO is a very important decision by a local government. - It is proposed that DLGSC establishes a panel of approved panel members to perform the role of the independent person on CEO recruitment panels. - Councils will be able to select an independent person from the approved list. - Councils will still be able to appoint people outside of the panel with the approval of the Inspector.

-The proposed reform augments the CEO Standards in relation to recruitment introduced in February 2021.

-Not support the proposal as it will incur additional costs and removes the responsibility from elected members who have been elected to 'govern' the affairs of the local government.
-Guidelines, training and support be provided for elected members in recruitment processes relating to its CEO.
+5.8 CEO Recruitment Recent amendments introduced provisions to standardise CEO recruitment.
+The recruitment of a CEO is a very important decision by a local government.
+It is proposed that DLGSC establishes a panel of approved panel members to perform the role of the independent person on CEO recruitment panels.
+Councils will be able to select an independent person from the approved list.
+Councils will still be able to appoint people outside of the panel with the approval of the Inspector.
+Current Local Government PositionThere is no advocacy position in relation to Item5.8.CommentThe proposed reform augments the CEOStandards in relation to recruitment introduced inFebruary 2021.RecommendationSupportedShire of Narrogin Position• Not support the proposal as it willincur additional costs and removesthe responsibility from electedmembers who have been elected to'govern' the affairs of the localgovernment.
+Guidelines, training andsupport be provided for electedmembers in recruitment processesrelating to its CEO.